-ATTEST findividual receiving signatory authority may not attes t on behalf of himself/herself) Signature (President/Chair or Vice-President/Chair) Signature (Treasurer/Secretary) Print/type name and title Print/type name and title
+ATTEST (individual receiving signatory authority may not attest on behalf of himself/herself) Signature (President/Chair or Vice-President/Chair) Signature (Treasurer/Secretary) Print/type name and title Print/type name and title

-I, Secreta ary, of Do certify that the
+i, Secreta ry, of .
+Do certify that the

-foregoing is a true and correct copy of the Resolution adopted at a regular meeting of
+foregoing is a true and correct copy the ry, of Do certify that the of the Resolution adopted at a regular meeting of , held the

-day of, 20 , held the D
+day of, 20 , held the

-Datad

 Dated:

 Signature (Secretary)

 Print/type name and title

 TO BE EXECUTED BY AUTHORIZED OF FICER:

-of the above named body, I agree that I shall not password or otherwise authorize any other individual ement with the Department.
+of the above named body, I agree that I shall not password or otherwise authorize any other individua ement with the Department.

-Dated:
+Dated: Oliver at the classic at a line at a line

-Dated: Signature (authorized signatory)
+Signature (authorized signatory)

 Print/type name and title